rich-junwang/rich-junwang.github.io/content/about.md

 <p>Hi there, this is Jun Wang.
 Welcome to my website.
 I'm a programmer.
 I love programming.

-Currently, I'm an Applied Scientist at Amazon.
+Currently, I'm a Senior Applied Scientist at Amazon.
 My research focuses on LLMs, foundational model training, machine learning and its applications in natural language processing.
 I aim to design systems that understand natural language in a way that makes sense to humans.
 Generally, I’m interested in areas such as semantic parsing, question answering and knowledge representation learning and reasoning, language grounding, and methods insipred by cognitive